popcornell/MIDIno/README.md

 Currently the only board supported is the **redbearlab nRF51822** Arduino-compatible Board.

-This repo contains the code for the Arduino IDE but as this same board supports [mbed OS](https://www.mbed.com/en/development/mbed-os/) ( see [redbearslab nRF51822 description](http://redbearlab.com/redbearlab-nrf51822/) ) the program was originally developed using that platform.
+This repo contains the code for the Arduino IDE but as this same board supports [mbed OS](https://www.mbed.com/en/development/mbed-os/) ( see [redbearslab nRF51822 description](http://redbearlab.com/redbearlab-nrf51822/) ) the program was originally developed using that platform ([mbed Compiler](https://developer.mbed.org/handbook/mbed-Compiler)) .

-Also currently this Arduino IDE port here _lacks of uart software buffering_.
+Also currently this Arduino IDE port here _lacks of uart software buffering_ it should be ported in the future from the original program.

 **As such i strongly recommend, for now , to use instead the mbed OS version available here [MIDI-to-BLE-MIDI-bridge (mbed OS)](https://developer.mbed.org/users/popcornell/code/MIDI-to-BLE-MIDI-bridge/).
-This was more thoroughly tested and should be considered more reliable.**
+This program was more thoroughly tested and should be considered more reliable.**